Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 https://www.privacypolicygenerator.info/live.php?token=rvpuphBIoDGo13y658txPwQQ9RnYARQQ

 ## Search Engine Optimization:
 The site was built with Key Words in Mind.
-Throughput tghe site you will note th euse of keywords directly related to Movies.
+Throughput the site you will note the use of keywords directly related to Movies.
 A basic list of keywords I include below for reference:

 ![seo keywords](media/keywords_seo.png)